d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 ![Bootorder Example 1](images/BootOrder_1.png "BootOrder example 1")

-First the server is logged into, and the `select` and `get` commands are performed on the `HpBios` type and the `BootMode` property, respectively.
+First the server is logged into, and the `select` and `get` commands are performed on the `Bios` type and the `BootMode` property, respectively.

 ![Bootorder Example 2](images/BootOrder_2.png "BootOrder example 2")